Doing the ‘right’ thing

 5. Make the room smell nice with scented essential oils

-6. Chat gently with the patient and keep them updated on what is happening in the family’s day-to-day life (children, grandchildren, at school, neighbours still washing their car every Sunday, etc.)
+6. Chat gently and keep them updated on what is happening in the family’s day-to-day life (children, grandchildren, at school, neighbours still washing their car every Sunday, etc.)

 7. Little tastes of their favourite food or drink, if they are still able or interested in food.
 There's another section on offering your loved one food & drink.